 10 Ways to Make Friends After 60

 In the immortal words of Bette Midler, you’ve got to have friends.
-Friendship is important at every stage of life, but for seniors, it may be imperative.
+Friendship is important at every stage of life, but even more so for seniors.
 One study showed that loneliness may be as detrimental to one’s health as smoking 15 cigarettes a day (according to the National Institute on Aging).
-Additionally, loneliness can chop a whole 15 years off somebody’s life!
-Yes, friendship is imperative for seniors.
-Maybe you’re in dire need of friends, but you’re not sure where to start.
+Plus, loneliness can chop a whole 15 years off somebody’s life!
+Yes, friendship is important for seniors.
+Maybe you need some friends, but you’re not sure where to start.
 Fortunately, you’re already in the right place!
-Here are 10 ways to make friends after 60.
+Here are 10 ways to make friends after 60!

 1. Join an online group.

 Technology can be intimidating for some seniors, but it can also be a wonderful place to meet friends!
 Better yet, you don’t even have to leave the house—the perfect alternative for older adults who may be homebound or suffering from chronic conditions.
-While you can always try to reconnect with old school chums through Facebook, try to strike up new friendships, too!
-In fact, there are websites designed for older adults to make those special connections.
+And while you can always try to reconnect with old school friends through Facebook, try to strike up new friendships, too!
+In fact, there are websites that exist just so that older adults can make those special connections.
 Senior Forums is one such place.
-Buzz50 is a social networking site that’s like Facebook—only, it’s made for the 50+ community!
+Buzz50 is a social networking site that’s like Facebook.
+Only, it’s made for the 50+ community!

 2. Try your hand at community gardening.

 Whether you have a green thumb or struggle to coax a seedling to sprout, community gardening might be the ticket to making new friends!
 Community gardens may be established by churches, neighborhoods, or clubs (according to the Los Angeles Community Garden Council).
-This may be the perfect place for older adults to meet friends of all ages—and beautify their town in the process!
+This could be the perfect place for older adults to meet friends of all ages, and beautify their community in the process!

-Senior citizen centers exist for older adults to meet each other.
+Senior centers are a great place for older adults to meet!
 Studies have proven that senior center participants have higher levels of health, social interaction, and overall life satisfaction compared to their peers.
-Many offer educational programs and art classes, in addition to fun recreational activities.
+Many offer educational programs and art classes, in addition to fun activities.
 What better place to dive into a pool of potential friends?

 4. Take a fitness class.

-Many gyms offer senior fitness classes.
-From Zumba Gold to Silver Sneakers, there are plenty of programs designed for older adults.
+A lot of gyms offer senior fitness classes.
 Not only is taking a fitness class an excellent way to stay in shape, but it’s also a place where you can meet friends!

 5. Volunteer.

 Do you have a cause that you’re passionate about?
 Or do you want to give back to your community in some way?
-Volunteering is a great way to help others.
-From serving meals at the local soup kitchen to ushering at the local theater, there are countless volunteer opportunities right in your backyard.
-Better yet, you may even be able to make a few friends in the process!
+Then volunteer!
+It’s a great way to help others.
+From serving meals at the local soup kitchen to ushering at the local theater, there are countless volunteer opportunities where you live.
+Better yet, you may even be able to make a few friends!

 6. Adopt a pet.

-Adopting a pet has countless benefits for older adults—companionship, stress relief, and exercise, to name a few.
-Of course, it also presents the opportunity to make friends with fellow pet owners!
+Adopting a pet has countless benefits for older adults: companionship, stress relief, and exercise, to name a few.
+But it can also present the opportunity for you to make friends with fellow pet owners!
 If you’re a dog owner, you could always check out the local dog park.
 Some cities have pet cafés, where you can bring your furry friend for an afternoon of socialization, yummy treats, and coffee (for the humans).

 7. Invite your neighbors over.